My Recently Visited Services

 The Engineering Base Desktop (EBD) is CAEN's fully-configured Windows software environment designed to support the administrative and productivity needs of Michigan Engineering departments.

-Departmental IT support for Nuclear Engineering and Radialogical Sciences.
+Departmental IT support for Civil and Environmental Engineering.